flux-framework/rfc/spec_6.rst

 If a client wishes to give up on an in-progress RPC, it MAY send a request to the server with a topic string of "*service*.disconnect".
+The FLUX_MSGFLAG_NORESPONSE message flag SHOULD be set in this request.

 It is optional for the server to implement the disconnect method.
-As usual, if the method is unimplemented, the server SHALL respond with error number 38, "Function not implemented".

-If the server implements the disconnect method, it SHALL cancel any pending RPC requests from the sender, without responding to them, and respond to the disconnect request with success, no payload.
+If the server implements the disconnect method, it SHALL cancel any pending RPC requests from the sender, without responding to them.
-Upon receipt of a successful disconnect response, the client MAY reuse the canceled messages' matchtags, if any.

 The server MAY determine the sender identity for any request by reading the first source-address routing identity frame (closest to